Jim Messina (political staffer): Career

-Prior to first Obama campaign
+Prior to 2008

-In 1995, Messina was hired by Democratic U.S. Senator Max Baucus of Montana.
-They describe their relationship as father-son-like.
+In 1995, Messina was hired by Democratic U.S. senator Max Baucus of Montana.
 In 2002, he ran Baucus's 2002 re-election campaign.
 Messina "refused to let Baucus attend any debate that didn't include a third-party candidate whose skin had turned blue from drinking an anti-infection solution", which was a distraction to help take attention away from the more credible Republican candidate.
 Messina was purportedly responsible for creating an ad for Baucus that observers considered homophobic.

 In 2005, he re-united with Baucus and became his chief of staff.
 Messina was integral in devising the Democratic strategy that prevented the allowance of private accounts within Social Security.
-Messina was credited by the New York Times Magazine as the brains behind the defeat of President Bush's plan.
+Messina was credited by The New York Times Magazine as the brains behind the defeat of President Bush's plan.

-Messina has also been involved with other political campaigns from Alaska to New York, including serving as an advisor to Montana State Senator Jon Tester's successful election in 2006.
-In 1999, he became Chief of Staff to Democratic U.S. Congresswoman Carolyn McCarthy of New York.
-He then became Chief of Staff to U.S. Senator Byron Dorgan of North Dakota, from 2002 to 2004.
+Messina has also been involved with other political campaigns from Alaska to New York, including serving as an advisor to Montana state senator Jon Tester's successful election in 2006.
+In 1999, he became chief of staff to Democratic U.S. congresswoman Carolyn McCarthy of New York.
+He then became chief of staff to U.S. senator Byron Dorgan of North Dakota, from 2002 to 2004.
 In 2004, he made $80,510 and in 2005 made $128,936.